10 Best ICO White Paper Examples

 It seems like ICOs have seized the digital world, there are so many of them that virtually nobody can tell the difference between them all.
 To stand out, ICOs attempt to develop strategies, attract the relevant audience and market their ideas.

 There’s no one right way to success, each effort is worthless in such a competitive environment.
 One of the core elements of an effective strategy is creating a decent ICO white paper.
-In this article, we are going to shed light on what makes an outstanding white paper and review some ICO white paper examples that may inspire you in terms of design and structure.
+In this article, we are going to review ICO white paper examples that may inspire you in terms of design and structure.
+We dealt with whitepapers, but we don't create them.

 Read also the article on how to build an NFT marketplace.